SOME BASIC BACKGROUND RESOURCES

-Here are two cases in which news media companies in India and Poland worked with young people in successful campaigns to fix an environmental problem.
+Here are two cases in which news media companies in India and Poland worked with young people in successful campaigns to fix a local environmental problem.

 In 2018, India's Dainik Jagran used a combination of reporting and an accompanying campaign that included students to persuade the authorities in the suffocating city of Lucknow, the city with the world's fourth worst air quality, to take action that significantly reduced air pollution.
 It worked.

 SAVING Poland's ROSPUDA RIVER

 Poland's Gazeta Wyborcza conducted a youth-oriented campaign that helped stop highway construction in the Rospuda Valley, a rich bio-diverse river area of Poland.